 Problem #5: Worries about having to explain why you're alone

 At many places it's accepted and seen as normal that some people will show up alone.
 No one will look twice if someone goes by themselves to a bar's salsa or live music night, since they're obviously there to dance or see a band.
-At bigger bars and clubs there's more of an expectation that people will come with their friends.
+On typical, nothing-special nights at bars and nightclubs there's there's more of an expectation that people will come with their friends.

 Even if you personally feel it's okay to hit up a club alone, you may worry that the people you meet won't be as understanding if they find out you're not with your buddies.
 A related concern is what you'll do if you're alone and run into people you know, who may think it's odd you're out by yourself.
 This fear isn't totally unreasonable.
 Some people will look down on someone who goes to certain venues by themselves.
 There are a few approaches you can take: